Industrial Food Freeze Dryer Guide

 Freeze-dried white peony root slices SDG3000, 100㎡ Approx. 1,220 kg/batch 13 h drying, 1.16% final moisture, product temperature below 60°C Thin medicinal root slices require careful temperature control, uniform loading, low final moisture, and process validation before scale-up.

-These industrial cases show why one simple capacity number is not enough.
+As a result, these industrial cases show why one simple capacity number is not enough.
 In addition, product form, loading density, pretreatment, steam demand, condenser capacity, drying cycle, and final moisture target all affect the final model recommendation.

 Buying Risks